 Lung cancer can often be treated with surgery as part of the first course of treatment if it is at an early stage and has not spread outside of the lung and lymph nodes close to the lung.
 While surgery may not be an option for every patient, those who receive it as part of their initial treatment have higher survival rates than those who do not.
 Patients who are not healthy enough to undergo the procedure or whose cancer has spread too far may not be candidates for surgery.
 Other treatments may be recommended instead or in addition to surgery, such as chemotherapy, radiation, targeted therapy, or immunotherapy.

-Connecticut had the 2nd best rate (out of the 48 states with data available) with 27.4% of cases undergoing surgery as part of the first course of treatment, a higher rate than nationally (21.0%).
+Connecticut had the 2nd best rate (out of the 48 states with data available) with 27.4 percent of cases undergoing surgery as part of the first course of treatment, a higher rate than nationally (21.0%).

 Summary